At Fred Hutchinson Cancer Center, we believe state-of-the-art care includes support for the healing of our patients in body, mind and spirit.

-Let your care team know you are interested in seeing an SCCA Integrative Medicine provider or you may self-refer by contacting us directly.
+Let your care team know you are interested in seeing a Fred Hutch Integrative Medicine provider or you may self-refer by contacting us directly.
 The scheduling team will provide instructions on your appointment location and how to check-in.

 Patient and caregiver resources